keyflight/NFT-Metadata-Standard-CIP/nftMetaStandard.md

 4. Lookup the Asset name of the token
 5. You end up with the correct metadata for the token

-### Update metadata for a specific token
+### <span id="update">Update metadata link for a specific token</span>

-The reason for choosing the latest mint transaction
+Using the latest mint transaction with the label 721 as valid metadata for a token allows to update the metadata link of this token.
+As soon as a new mint transaction is occuring including metadata with the label 721, the old metadata is overwritten.
+This is only possible if the policy allows to mint or burn the same token again.

 ## References